biocpp/biocpp-core/doc/tutorial/alphabet/index.md

 Our alphabets also have a character representation because it is more intuitive to work with them than using the rank.
 Each alphabet symbol is represented by its respective character whenever possible (<code>A ⟼ 'A'</code>).
-Analogously to the rank, SeqAn provides the function seqan3::to_char for converting a symbol to its character representation.
+Analogously to the rank, SeqAn provides the function bio::to_char for converting a symbol to its character representation.

 \snippet alphabet_main.cpp char

-Above you have seen that you can assign an alphabet symbol from a character with seqan3::from_char.
+Above you have seen that you can assign an alphabet symbol from a character with bio::from_char.
 In contrast to the rank interface, this assignment is not a bijection because the whole spectrum of available chars is mapped to values inside the alphabet.
-For instance, assigning to seqan3::dna4 from any character other than `C`, `G` or `T` results in the value <code>'A'_dna4</code> and assigning from any character except `A`, `C`, `G` or `T` to seqan3::dna5 results in the value <code>'N'_dna5</code>.
-You can avoid the implicit conversion by using seqan3::assign_char_strict which throws seqan3::invalid_char_assignment on invalid characters.
+For instance, assigning to bio::dna4 from any character other than `C`, `G` or `T` results in the value <code>'A'_dna4</code> and assigning from any character except `A`, `C`, `G` or `T` to bio::dna5 results in the value <code>'N'_dna5</code>.
+You can avoid the implicit conversion by using bio::assign_char_strict which throws bio::invalid_char_assignment on invalid characters.

 \snippet alphabet_main.cpp char_strict

-You can test the validity of a character by calling seqan3::char_is_valid_for.
+You can test the validity of a character by calling bio::char_is_valid_for.
 It returns true if the character is valid and false otherwise.

 ## Obtaining the alphabet size
-You can retrieve the alphabet size by accessing the class member variable `alphabet_size` which is implemented in most seqan3::alphabet instances.
+You can retrieve the alphabet size by accessing the class member variable `alphabet_size` which is implemented in most bio::alphabet instances.

 \snippet alphabet_main.cpp size